 - 2012 No Alfesta … “Turismo Tasmania”

-- 2013 Canberra.
-ACT For more details and registration form, click here
+- 2014, Gold Coast, Queensland.
+For more details and registration form, click here

 The first Alfesta held at Lake Boga near Swan Hill Victoria, on the Queen’s Birthday weekend.